fluz/cv/README.md

 - Maintain the source code in [github](https://github.com/fluz/cv).
 - Create different views for the same base [fluz.yml](https://github.com/fluz/cv/fluz.yml)
-- Use automated deploy with CircleCI.
+- Use automated deploy with Github Actions.

 ## To do